 Acknowledgements.
 The EPAS would like to express its gratitude for the help and encouragement of the following institutions and individuals:

 • General Directorate of Antiquities of the Kurdistan Regional Government, in particular its director Kak Abubakir Othman (Mala Awat)

-• Directorate of Antiquities, Erbil Governorate, especially its director Kak Haydar Hussayn, its Head of Inspectors Kak Saber, and our representatives Kak Khalil Barzanji and Kak Gareb Bawamurad
+• Directorate of Antiquities, Erbil Governorate, especially its current director Kak Nader Babakr, its Head of Inspectors Kak Saber, and our representatives Kak Khalil Barzanji (2012-2017) and Kak Gareb Bawamurad (2012)

-• KRG Representation in Washington DC, including its former Representative Kak Qubad Talabani and the Director of Culture and Community Kak Najat Abdullah
+• KRG Representation in Washington DC, including its former Representative Kak Qubad Talabani, its current Representative Bayan Sami Abdulrahman, and its Director of Culture and Community Kak Najat Abdullah

 • State Board of Antiquities and Heritage, Baghdad, especially its former director Dr Qais Rashid